NickFirzen/Ultrawide-Side-Glass-Reshade-Shader/README.md

 Credits 🙌

 Created by NickFirzen with major help from Grok (xAI).
-Other AI tools (ChatGPT, Copilot, etc.) may have contributed—it was a chaotic coding adventure, and I’m not even a coder!
+It was a chaotic vibecoding adventure, as I’m not even a coder!
 XD No other shaders were used; any similarities are coincidental due to AI.
 Sorry if so!

 Support ☕